 Diabetes: Preventing High Blood Sugar Emergencies

-- Test your blood sugar often, especially if you are sick or not following your normal routine.
-Testing lets you see when your blood sugar is above your target range, even if you don't have symptoms.
-Then you can treat it early.
+- This is especially important when you are sick or not following your normal routine.
+Testing your blood sugar at home will help you know when it is high, even if you don't notice symptoms.

 - Call your doctor if you often have high blood sugar or your blood sugar is often above your target range.
 Your medicine may need to be adjusted or changed.

-Infections that aren't treated (such as urinary tract infections, pneumonia, and skin infections) can raise your risk for a high blood sugar emergency.
+Infections that aren't treated can raise your risk for a high blood sugar emergency.

 Don't skip or change diabetes medicine or insulin doses without first talking with your doctor.